 Viral pharyngitis is a sore, inflamed throat.

 Viral pharyngitis is more common in children and adolescents.
-Other factors that may increase your chances of viral pharyngitis include:
+Other things that may raise the risk are:

-There are no treatments to cure viral pharyngitis.
-Most cases of viral pharyngitis resolve on their own within about a week.
+There are no specific treatments to cure viral pharyngitis.
+Most of these infections go away on their own in about a week.
 Treatments may help ease symptoms.
 Options may be: